By John Fay

 Because of these changes, Venezuelan TPS holders may have different statuses depending on when they applied and which designation they were eligible under.
 This also means that employers could encounter varying documentation, including Employment Authorization Documents (EADs) with different expiration dates, depending on which TPS designation applies to a given worker.

-Given the evolving nature of TPS, and the Supreme Court's recent decision, employers may be wondering how to interpret its impact on their Form I-9 obligations.
-While DHS has not yet issued specific I-9 guidance in response to the Court’s order, the following points may be helpful for employers to consider:
+Given the evolving nature of TPS, the Supreme Court's recent decision, and the recent DHS update on their website, employers may be wondering how to interpret its impact on their Form I-9 obligations.
+The following points may be helpful for employers to consider:

 We will continue monitoring these developments and will share updates as further guidance emerges.
 In the meantime, employers are encouraged to consult with legal counsel before taking any employment-related action involving TPS or work authorization.